For ecommerce and DTC brands

 Retailer-page and marketplace citation work

-ChatGPT cites Amazon, Walmart, Sephora, and category aggregators more than it cites your own DTC site.
-We work the citation patterns those pages follow, brief retail teams on the structures that get pulled, and place your SKUs inside the answer pool the way AI reads it.
+ChatGPT cites Amazon, Walmart, Sephora, and category aggregators more than your DTC site.
+We brief retail teams on the structures that get pulled and place your SKUs inside the answer pool the way AI reads it.

 05